 Commissioner Jourová also took stock of the progress made by the Europan Commission to better protect LGTBI people while insisting on the joint responsibility with Member States.
 She underlined the fact that the European Commission is leading by example.
 Last year a new Human Resources diversity strategy with specific actions for LGTBI staff was adopted.

 The Commission also raised awareness by lightening the Berlaymont in rainbow colours on 17 May, and by developing video dedicated to LGBTI equality.
-She then unveiled a new set of 17 EU-funded projects in 21 EU member states (total cost 5.915.065 euros; EU funding: 4.699.044 euros).
+She then unveiled a new set of 17 EU-funded projects in 21 EU member states (EU funding: 4.699.044 euros).
 Those projects will support, for example, the Baltic and the Czech pride, anti-bullying campaigns in Greek schools, online tools to prevent hate speech in Italy, etc.